 Hinterland, our own Nordic-noir-style TV detective series was filmed twice.
-The Welsh version, Y Gwyll, was shot simultaneously as the English version, Hinterland.
-It has been sold around the world.
+The Welsh version, Y Gwyll, was shot simultaneously with the English version, Hinterland.
+It has enjoyed success around the world.

 The Chubut province of Patagonia in Argentina was formed by Welsh settlers in 1865.
 Today there are still around 5,000 people who speak Welsh in the region.